alex-gutev/agutil/README.md

 # AGUTIL

-A collection of Common Lisp utility functions and macros not found in other utility packages.
+A collection of Common Lisp utility functions and macros not found (to the best of my knowledge) in other utility packages.

 ## Macro Writing